For further articles on these topics:

-This will be an uphill climb and it will take resiliency, determination, introspection, and compassion.
-It seems to me that instead of talking about a shallow declaration made at the stroke of midnight, perhaps we should discuss the things you truly need to help guide you to a place of wellbeing in the new year.
+Grieving is an uphill climb, and it takes resiliency, determination, introspection, and self-compassion.
+So, it seems to me that instead of talking about a shallow declaration made at the stroke of midnight, perhaps we should discuss the things a person truly needs to help guide them to a place of wellbeing in the new year.

-1. Improve self awareness.
+1. Improve self-awareness.

 2. Believe you are worthy of that which you consider "good".

 Believe it or not, people don't always feel they are worthy of things like love, compassion, support, positive relationships, and contentment.
 Things like grief, depression, and isolation are especially good liars and can make you believe that the lowest of the low is what you deserve - it isn't.